airbytehq/airbyte/docs/contributing-to-airbyte/developing-locally.md

 - Log in
 - Go to `Settings` (gear icon in lower left corner)
 - Go to `Sources` or `Destinations` (depending on which connector you are testing)
-- Update the version number to most recent release docker image tag, e.g. `1.6.4`
-- Click `Change` to save the changes
-- Set the version back to `dev`
+- Leave the version set to `dev`
-- Click `Change` to save the changes
+- Click `Change` to save the changes, which will refresh the dev connectors spec

 ## Platform Contributions
 1. [Fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) the [ `airbyte-platform`](https://github.com/airbytehq/airbyte-platform) repository.